Table of Contents

 Sinharaja forest reserve tours also enable the visitors to see a large number of butterfly species on the island.
 Most Butterflies in the country are listed in the red list of IUCN, habitat loss has been identified as the main reason for the slowly diminishing butterfly population in the country.
 During the Sinharaja forest reserve tours, the travellers are able to spot many species of endemic butterfly species as well as mammal species.
 The endemism among the butterfly and mammal of Sinharaja forest reserve is estimated to be more than 50%.

-Below is a list of several endemic animal species residing in the Sinharaja forest reserve but please don’t expect to see them during the Sinharaja forest reserve tours, it is very rare.
+Below is a list of most common animal species can be seen in the Sinharaja rain forest but please don’t expect to see them during the Sinharaja forest reserve tours, it is very rare.

 Indian elephant (Elephas maxiumus)